megaStar277/code-push-server/README.md

 -   username: `admin`
 -   password: `123456`

-Create your own account by visiting https://your-server.com/auth/register
+Create your own account by visiting https://your-server.com/auth/register (in config.js make sure common.allowRegistration is set to true)

 ## How to Use